MicrosoftDocs/VBA-Docs/api/Access.AcHyperlinkPart.md

 # AcHyperlinkPart enumeration (Access)

-Specifies the the information you want returned by the  **HyperlinkPart** method.
+Specifies the information you want returned by the  **HyperlinkPart** method.